saras2558/sep11-freedom-project/entries/entry02.md

 I was wondering what `THREE.Mesh` would do.
 I searched it up on google and read multiple articles, but for short: A mesh is an object that takes a geometry, and applies a material to it, which we then can insert to our scene, and move freely around.
 By default, when we call a scene.

+All of these new information, I wrote them down on my notes, so I don't forget.
+I also used them to try and create a scene.

 ### What I tried on the website